Walk This Way

 The same GTD lists will help again when it’s time to get back to work, too, because they’re an immediate snapshot of exactly how things were when you left them so you’ll be able to hit the ground running.
 (Probably only metaphorical running, though, if you’ve just done an 18 mile walk.
 I was as likely to run the next day as I was to fly).

-Benefiting from practices like these around one-off events is helpful, of course, but managing workflow like this all the time using the GTD methodology means you can flick the ‘off’ switch at the end of every day, and we need that more than ever.
+Benefitting from practices like these around one-off events is helpful, of course, but managing workflow like this all the time using the five phases of the GTD methodology means you can flick the ‘off’ switch at the end of every day, and we need that more than ever.

 We no longer have to battle gamekeepers to access our open spaces, but the world comes at us so fast these days that we have to fight just as hard for our headspace instead.